foundryvtt/pixels/README.md

 2. One or more Pixels electronic dice.
 This module is currently designed and tested using Pixels DevKit d20s.

 ## Installing and Activating the Module
-Install the `pixels` module from the Foundry Virtual Tabletop module installation menu.
-Also install the dependency module `unfulfilled-rolls` which you will be automatically prompted to install.
-In your game World, activate both the `pixels` and `unfulfilled-rolls` modules.
+Install the "Pixels - Electronic Dice" module from the Foundry Virtual Tabletop module installation menu.
+In your game World, activate the "Pixels - Electronic Dice" module.

 ## Enabling Pixels Dice Integration
 Navigate to the **Settings** sidebar, **Configure Settings**, and the **Pixels** tab.
 From here check the **Enable Pixels Dice** setting.
 You will be automatically prompted after this to configure your dice.
 You can return to this menu at any time to disable Pixels dice or change your Pixels configuration.